Mohammad-Issa90/IRM2/README.md

 ## Introduction

-In this repository is a shell script which counts the dutch article "de" in the dutch Wikipedia page of Rijksunversiteit Groningen.
+In this repository is a shell script which counts the Dutch article "de" in the Dutch Wikipedia page of Rijksunversiteit Groningen.
 The source page can be found on the following link: https://nl.wikipedia.org/wiki/Rijksuniversiteit_Groningen

 ## Data

-An offline version of the data is available in the Data.txt file and collected on 19/03/2022.
+An offline version of the data is available in the Data.txt file which collected on 19/03/2022.
 Since Wikipedia do not allow to download the page as `txt` file, I downloaded the page as a `pdf` file, then copied all the content using ` ctrl-A ` and `ctrl-V` method to a `txt` file (`Data.txt` in this case).

 ## Run
  to run this script please you have to download the files in this repository.
 To do that you can clone it using this command: